ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: Conclusion

 In this work we propose \emph{ShelfAware}, a novel method to address the challenging problem of vision-based localization in \emph{quasi-static} indoor environments, where geometry is repetitive and local semantics evolve.
 ShelfAware models semantics as \emph{distributional evidence over object categories} and couples this representation with an inverse semantic proposal mechanism inside an MCL framework, enabling the filter to remain informative under semantic drift and to generate targeted global pose hypotheses when needed.

-Our contributions are threefold: (i) a semantic mapping and observation design that encodes category counts and coarse spatial structure as probabilistic distributions; (ii) a real-time particle filter that fuses depth likelihoods with a semantic similarity and uses precomputed semantic viewpoints for inverse proposals; and (iii) an empirical evaluation in a semantically dense retail setting, demonstrating robust \emph{global localization} and \emph{tracking} on low-cost, wearable/cart form factors.
-ShelfAware achieved \textbf{96\%} overall global-localization success across four conditions with a mean time-to-convergence of \textbf{1.91s}, and reached \textbf{100\%} success in the Wearable condition while outperforming MCL and AMCL across all metrics all while operating at 9.6Hz on a laptop-class platform.
+Our core contributions are twofold: (i) a semantic mapping and observation design that encodes category counts and coarse spatial structure as probabilistic distributions; and (ii) a real-time particle filter that fuses depth likelihoods with this semantic similarity, utilizing precomputed semantic viewpoints for inverse pose proposals.
+We demonstrate the efficacy through extensive empirical evaluation, achieving robust \emph{global localization} and \emph{tracking} across both a highly controlled mock setup and a real-world grocery store.